 Pour the batter into an 8-inch loaf pan lined with parchment paper or greased with oil.
 Sprinkle some additional chocolate chips on top if desired (there is no such thing as too much chocolate!).

 When baking, place the pan in the middle rack of the oven.
-To ensure the gluten-free double chocolate banana bread is done, push a toothpick in the center of the bread.
+To ensure the healthy chocolate banana bread is done, push a toothpick in the center of the bread.
 If it comes out clean, the bread is done.
 If there is batter on the toothpick, the bread needs to bake for a little longer.

 Let the gluten-free chocolate chip banana bread cool before cutting it into slices and enjoy!